nayeemnazmul/Awesome-Recipes/README.md

 A React Native Receipe App for viewing recipes from food2fork API

-Created this app as a part of the complete react native and redux course fromd devskill.
+Created this app as a part of the complete react native and redux course from devskill.

 ## Features Included